osinkolu/FarmX/README.md

 FarmX is an open-source project developed for the 2023 Google Solution Challenge.
 It is a comprehensive solution that leverages machine learning and mobile technology to help farmers make data-driven decisions and optimize their farming operations.

 ## Project Structure
-The project consists of three main components, each in a separate branch:
+The project consists of three main components, each in a separate branch (for the sake of deployment):

 * crop-recommender-system: This branch contains the code for the crop recommender system.
 It is a machine leraaning model trained on a dataset of recommended crops and soil data to recommend the best crops to farmers based on their soil composition and environmental conditions.